nestordemeure/shaman/shaman/shaman/how_to_instrument.md

 If you use `printf` you can either switch to the C++ streaming operator, explicitely cast shaman types into strings or use the `tinyformat` implementation of printf.

-To forbid any implicit casting (as usually done by C++) you can add the `EXPLICIT_CASTING` flag to the compilation (note that the resulting error messages might not be very clear).
+To forbid any implicit casting (as usually done by C++) you can add the `EXPLICIT_CASTING` flag to the compilation (note that the resulting errors messages might not be very clear).

 Don't forget to enable Fused-Multiply-Add at compilation (`-mfma`), otherwise some operations (*, /, sqrt) will be much slower.